 Some gardeners think they’ve outsmarted nature because their plant seemingly lives on, but it can take a long time, sometimes even a few years, for the plant to completely succumb.

-causing them to reach the end of their life faster.
+Bigger means it will reach the end of its life faster.

 When Should You Cut an Agave Stalk?